demisto/content-docs/docs/partners/adopt.md

 Start of adoption process.
 ```

-3. Now, it's time to save and commit the changes as a GitHub pull request.
+3. Now, it's time to save and commit the changes and open a dedicated GitHub pull request.
 Once you publish the changes via Visual Studio, GitHub will prompt you to open a pull request.
-When prompted, click the green button "Compare & pull request".
+When prompted, click the green button `Compare & pull request`.
     - Double check the pull request to ensure all changes are correct.
     - Change the pull request title to 'Company Name Pack Adoption' and adjust the description to _Updating README file for adoption_.
-    - When ready, click the green button “Create pull request" on the bottom of the page.
+    - When ready, click the green button `Create pull request` on the bottom of the page.
 4. The request will now be reviewed, approved and merged by a Cortex XSOAR engineer!

 **After the 90 days**, another pull request must be submitted to complete the adoption process.
 Please follow the below steps if you are submitting the final pull request via Visual Studio: